-Although juries are discouraged from rendering compromise verdicts, the possibility of such outcomes are a well-accepted reality of criminal litigation.
-See, e.g., United States v.
-Mulder, 273 F.3d 91, 115 (2d Cir.
-2001) (evidence of a compromise verdict not a basis for a new trial).
-For example, one party or the other will often seek, or oppose, a lesser-included offense instruction out of fear, or welcoming, of a compromise verdict.
+For example, one party or the other will often seek, or oppose, a lesser-included offense instruction out of fear, or welcoming of, a compromise verdict.
 Without evidence explicating the sentencing consequences for each charge, the jury might well convict Mr. Manzano only of production, on the mistaken belief that this charge carried a lesser sentence.
-Warding off the risk of such error is yet another reason why the District Court's openness to permitting evidence of the mandatory minimum is not only within its discretion, but eminently reasonable.
+Warding off the risk of such error, especially when the judge himself is deprived of the power to set an appropriate sentence, is yet another reason why the District Court's openness to permitting evidence of the mandatory minimum is not only within its discretion but eminently reasonable.